-According to the CLDF, Employee's tenure with DCPS spans nine years.
+According to the CLDF, Employee's tenure with DCPS spans twenty nine (29) years.
 The length of service category was completed by DHR and was calculated by adding the following: 1) years of experience; 2) military bonuses; 3) D.C. residency points; and 4) rating add-four years of service was given for employees with an "outstanding" or "exceeds expectations" evaluation within the past year.
 The length of service calculation, in addition to the other factors, were weighted and added together, resulting in a ranking for each competing employee.

 An outstanding performance rating in the previous year gets employee an extra four (4) points in the length of service category.
-According to the CLDF, Employee did not qualify for any of the aforementioned bonus points except for D.C. residency wherein he received six (6) raw points.
-This refutes Employee's contention that his D.C. residency was not properly calculated on his CLDF.
-Employee received a total of four and half (4.5) weighted points in this category.
+According to the CLDF, Employee did not qualify for any of the aforementioned bonus points.
+Employee contends that she should have been afforded points with respect to her D.C. residency due to the fact that she was hired prior to January 1, 1980.23 At the time of her removal via RIF, Employee lived in Hyattsville, Maryland.
+Assuming arguendo that Employee was awarded the full amount of points with respect to D.C. residency, it would not affect the outcome of the RIF because the other ET-10 Special Education Coordinator with whom Employee competed against had a score that was vastly higher than Employee's score.
+In other words, the other ET-10 Special Education Coordinator's score would still trump Employee's marginally inflated score.
+Employee received a total of five (5) weighted points in this category.
 I find that Employee has not provided any credible supporting documentary evidence to support any additional points being awarded in this category.

-According to the CLDF, Employee received a total weighted score of twenty seven (27) points after all of the factors outlined herein were tallied and scored.
-The lowest ranked colleague whose position survived the instant RIF received a total weighted score of seventy (70).
-Employee has not proffered any credible evidence to suggest that a re-evaluation of his CLDF scores would result in a different outcome in this matter.
-Employee has only proffered unsubstantiated allegations and mere conjecture to support his contention that his position should have survived the instant RIF.
+According to the CLDF, Employee received a total weighted score of twelve and a half (12.5) points after all of the factors outlined herein were tallied and scored.
+The lowest ranked colleague whose position survived the instant RIF received a total weighted score of sixty three and a half (63.5).
+Employee has not proffered any credible evidence to suggest that a reevaluation of her CLDF scores would result in a different outcome in this matter.
+24 Employee has only proffered unsubstantiated allegations and mere conjecture to support her contention that her position should have survived the instant RIF.
 There is no indication that any supplemental evidence would supplant the higher scores received by the remaining employee in Employee's competitive level who was not separated from service.
 The primary responsibility for managing and disciplining Agency's work force is a matter entrusted to the Agency, not to OEA.
-This Office will not substitute its judgment for that of an agency when determining whether a penalty imposed against an employee should be sustained.
-Rather, this Office limits its review to determining if "managerial discretion has been legitimately invoked and properly exercised."
-This Office cannot substitute its judgment for that of the Principal at Transition, who was given discretion to complete Employee's CLDF and had wide latitude to invoke his managerial discretion.
+25 This Office limits its review to determining if "managerial discretion has been legitimately invoked and properly exercised."26 This Office cannot substitute its judgment for that of the Principal at Transition, who was given discretion to complete Employee's CLDF and had wide latitude to invoke his managerial discretion.
 With respect to the aforementioned CLDF, I find that I will not substitute my judgment for that of the Principal of Transition as it relates to the scores he accorded Employee and his colleagues in the instant matter.